CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 [![FEGA submission process overview](images/fega/fega_submission_overview.png)](images/fega/fega_submission_overview.png)

 ### Step 1: Application form
+Submission to the FEGA service starts with authorization of a person(s) that will represent data owner organization during the submission process.
+The FEGA service will provide customer support only to the named person(s) and the required tools supporting submission process.

 To begin the submission process, please fill in the [application form](https://docs.csc.fi/data/sensitive-data/fega-application.docx) with contact information, details about the type of data submission, and information about the data controller.
 Send the filled form via email to servicedesk@csc.fi (subject: Federated EGA).
 You will receive further instructions.

 !!! note